akhilpujari/Quiz-Application-/README.md

    Create a new database.
    Take the reference from this  SQL schema from this link =>  https://dbdiagram.io/d/67d2d38775d75cc844f62f59.
-   Update the DB credentials in your PHP connection file (/api/utils/db.php or wherever you initialized PDO). make sure to enable the necessary psql extensions in php.ini file (important doest work if not enabled)
+   Update the DB credentials in your PHP connection file (/api/utils/db.php or wherever you initialized PDO). make sure to enable the necessary psql extensions in php.ini file ( doesn't work if not enabled)

 3. **Start the server in local**: use this command in terminal